sophiewharrie/meta-learning-hierarchical-model-similar-causal-mechanisms/README.md

 ## Reproducing Experiments From the Paper

 All experiments associated with the research paper can be found in the `experiments` directory.
-Each individual experiment has its own subdirectory, as listed below.
+Each experiment has its own subdirectory,

-### Experiment List

-- `experiments/0_synthetic_data_validation/`: validation of the synthetic data quality and causal properties
-- `experiments/1_causal_heterogeneity/`: method comparison for synthetic datasets with varying degrees of causal heterogeneity and various causal distances
-- `experiments/2_alpha_analysis/`: analysis of the effect of causal distance hyperparameters for synthetic datasets
-- `experiments/3_N_m_analysis/`: analysis of the effect of N, M on generalisation for synthetic datasets
-- `experiments/4_real_data_experiment/`: method comparison experiment for real datasets
-- `experiments/5_interventional_ablation_study/`: ablation study of proxies for causal distances in real datasets
-- `experiments/6_complexity_analysis/`: analysis of our method's computational complexity

-### Datasets
+## Datasets

-The following datasets are used in experiments:

-#### Synthetic Dataset

-We provide code for generating synthetic datasets according to the toy model described in the paper.
-See the `data_generator` directory for further details.

-#### Economics Dataset

-The economics dataset uses the IMF World Economic Outlook dataset, April 2023 version ([link to download](https://www.imf.org/en/Publications/WEO/weo-database/2023/April)), and Penn World Table dataset, version 10.01 ([link to download](https://www.rug.nl/ggdc/productivity/pwt/?lang=en)).
-See the `data/economics` directory for the preprocessing code and `data/README.md` for more details on the preprocessing steps.

-#### Medical Dataset

-The medical dataset uses the UK Biobank data resource.
-This dataset is not publicly available for download, but researchers can register with UK Biobank and apply for data access ([link to more details](https://www.ukbiobank.ac.uk/)).
-See the `data/medical` directory for the preprocessing code and `data/README.md` for more details on the preprocessing steps.
+All details for preparing the datasets used in experiments can be found in the `datasets` directory.
+Each dataset has its own subdirectory.

 ### Running Experiments on HPC using Slurm